kconnour/PyUVS-old/builddocs/rst/examples/index.rst

 Graphics
 ========

-These are the PyUVS standard graphics.
+These are the PyUVS standard and example graphics.
+At some point I hope to split this page into standard graphics (graphics generated once / orbit) and example graphics (on-demand graphics).
+For now they are all mixed together.